NVIDIA/cuda-quantum/python/README.md

 pip install . --user
 ```
 This will install any dependencies and build the necessary pieces of the CUDA Quantum
 repository through cmake.
-It will then install the
+It will then install the `cuda-quantum` python package to your
+pip package manager.

 ### Build entirely from source
 If you would like to avoid the use of pip, or you want to build the entire C++ API with the